0xMartin/DoggyMan3D/README.md

   <img src="./doc/android_logo.png" width="15%">
 </div>

+* __Build:__ Bin files of games always available only for latest release of game.
+Previous release only source code, it is necessary to build the game yourself, if you need it.
 * __Run on linux:__ works correctly only with the Vulkan GPU API (game is builded for Vulkan!), tested on Pop OS
 * __Android:__ Tested on Android 13